GSA/smartpay-training/README.md

 ## Deployment on cloud.gov

 Follow these steps to deploy the application on cloud.gov.
+Your cloud.gov account must have the `SpaceDeveloper` role in each space in order to run these scripts.

 ### Bootstrap the cloud.gov environment